In this video Richard Feynman explains why trains don’t need differential gears

 - Review and Simplify (optional)

 If you’re not learning you’re standing still.
-So what’s the best way to learn new subjects and identify gaps in our existing knowledge?
+But how do we get feedback on what we’re learning?
+And how do we go about learning new subjects and identifying gaps in our existing knowledge?

 Two Types of Knowledge